lumirelle/lumirelle.me/pages/posts/manual/bash-script-manual.md

 Bash scripts are plain text files containing a series of commands that can be executed by the Bash interpreter.

-You can create and run your first Bash script by following these steps:
+You can create and run your first Bash script by following steps:

 1. Open your WSL terminal (e.g., Ubuntu), it will open Bash by default.
 2. Create a new file named `hello.sh` using a text editor like `vi`: